nterprise/api-docs/data/docs/jekyll/api/niagara/oas_workFlow.md

 <a id="opIddeleteRelationForWorkFlow"></a>

-Deletes a relation for a workFlow
+Deletes a relation for a work flow

 <aside class="warning">
 Permissions required:<br>